15Dkatz/sfcookies/README.md

 ### `read_cookie(name)`

-Returns the value of your baked cookie.
+Read Cookie takes the name of your baked cookie and returns the value of it.

 ### `delete_cookie(name)`

-Removes the cookie from your browser history.
+Delete Cookie takes a cookie's name and deletes it from the browser history.